-Starting to list your lessons on Teachers Pay Teachers can seem a little overwhelming.
-You get frozen by the “where do I start” and “will it even sell” questions.
+Getting started on Teachers Pay Teachers and selling teaching resources online can seem a little overwhelming.
+You get frozen by the “where do I start”, “when should I upload it“, and “will it even sell” questions.
 Well, you start here.
 And you won’t know if it will sell unless you try.
 Ready?

 1. Sign Up To Sell